aloktech/RESTServiceFrameworkComparison/README.md

 - JerseyInTomcatServer has to deployed in Tomcat
 - RESTServiceForUI has to deployed in Payara Micro
 - UIChart has to deployed in Tomcat
-- Other Standlone Frameworks has to be run as usual java program
+- Other Standalone Frameworks has to be run as usual java program

 With reference to DZone article **Choosing a REST Framework for Microservices**(https://dzone.com/articles/choosing-rest-framework-for-microservices)